mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 It plays a crucial role in finding similar assets by querying for neighboring factors.
 Vector databases are typically used to power vector search use cases like visual, semantic, and multimodal search.
 These kinds of search can be used at a stand-alone search query or a hybrid search by combining it with a full-text search.

+To search vectors efficiently, there are several indexing methods available to organize and optimize the search processing.
+The most common indexing methods include Partitioning Trees (e.g. KD-Tree), Hashing Techniques (e.g. Locality-Sensitive Hashing - LSH), graph-based indexes (e.g. Hierarchical Navigable Small World graphs - HNSW), and product Quantization (PQ).
+These methods also determine how the vectors are stord in the index, which can be tree-based, graph-based or hashing.
+Then, when searching the vectors, an Approximate Nearest Neighbor (ANN) search is usually applied, to balance speed and accuracy when looking for the results.

-Recently I had the chance widness the updates from Elasticsearch and MongoDB, so I'm going to explore those engines and show you how they store vectors there.
+Recently I had the chance widness the vector-related feature updates from Elasticsearch and MongoDB, so I'm going to explore those engines and show you how they store vectors there.

 ## Vector in Elasticsearch